 - Processing fees: 2.6% + 10 cents for in-person transactions, 2.9% + 30 cents for online or invoice transactions and 3.5% + 15 cents per transaction for manually keying in a customer’s credit card

 - Free baseline POS: Unlike the other systems on this list, Square for Restaurants offers free software for its entry-level iPad POS.
-You can use iPads you already own and get started using Square for free.
+You can use iPads you already own and start using Square for free.
 With no long-term contracts, you can use the POS for as long as you need it, then move to a higher subscription tier or a whole different system if your restaurant’s needs change.

 - Free online ordering: All Square users can get an online ordering site for free.
 Setup is easy via Square’s site creation wizard.
 Most users can start accepting online sales in an hour or two.
 You don’t even need a web address; you can get a free Square URL to host a website where customers can self-order their food.